Deploy to the Decentralized Web with IPFS

 00:46:11 - Anthony Campolo

-Trying to actually come up on my computer.
-This is where stuff always gets a little wonky, and why I would usually recommend: if you actually want to put a website up on IPFS, you should take a look at something like Fleek.
+It's trying to actually come up on my computer.
+This is where stuff always gets a little wonky, and why I would usually recommend that if you actually want to put a website up on IPFS, you should take a look at something like Fleek.
 Actually, we have 15 minutes.
 I wonder if we can get this up on Fleek.

 00:46:31 - Ben Myers